Cable Shield Cutting

 The system can also be configured with carbon dioxide laser technology within the same unit allowing the whole cable to be stripped in a single process.

-The Gemini 3 product range is ideally suited to this application.
+The Gemini-4 product is ideally suited to this application.

 Foil shields are a popular way of shielding multi-conductor cables.
 They tend to be made from polyester (Mylar) tape which is sputtered with a metallic layer - usually aluminium.
 This offers a low cost foil shield that is lightweight and very tough.